 Important Activities and Achievements of the initiative include:

-For the most important take away and recommendations after 4,5 years of the CSSC initiative please have a look at our “Key Learning” here.
+For the most important take away and recommendations after 4,5 years of the CSSC initiative please have a look at our “Key Learnings” here.

 This project is financed by Credit Suisse.
 It is part of the Swisscontact Development Programme, which is co-financed by the Swiss Agency for Development and Cooperation (SDC), Federal Department of Foreign Affairs FDFA.